diskuv/dkml-ghmirror/contributors/index.rst

 .. note::

-  The first releases (0.1.x) of Diskuv OCaml support Windows 64-bit systems only, and should be considered preview releases.
+  The first releases (0.1.x and 0.2.x) of Diskuv OCaml support Windows 64-bit systems only, and should be considered preview releases.

 The *Diskuv OCaml* distribution includes the following OCaml components: